bznick98/bznick98.github.io/_pages/about.md

 Aside from academics, I have a passion for photography and I enjoy sharing my works online.
 I am proud to say that I am a top-1000 contributor on [Unsplash](https://unsplash.com/@nick19981122), as well as a Getty Images Contributor.
 All of my latest photographs are available for free download on Unsplash.
 Additionally, I have a love for music and started playing classical guitar, but have since transitioned to playing fingerstyle acoustic guitar.

-👀 I am actively seeking for new grad **Software Engineer** or any other related roles in 2023!

 <br>